 This project is to serve as a case study for urban resiliency in Southeast Asia and act as a catalyst for developing a vision based on sustainable flood mitigation strategies in response to climate change.

 In 2019, the government of Thailand provided funding to Udon Thani municipality for the implementation of the Green Infrastructure Master Plan project.
-It is currently under construction.
+It is currently under development.

 Green infrastructure could be considered, among other things, a significant economic, social and health improvement for all the people living in urban areas.